 September sees Romans returning from their summer holidays and kids heading back to school.
 So as the Italian summer heat begins to subside, the city of Rome slowly begins to buzz with things to do.
-While Rome's cultural calendar is not packed at this time of year, there are a few interesting events taking place.
-Here are a few of the most popular festivals and events that happen each September in Rome.
+While Rome's cultural calendar is not packed at this time of year, there are a few interesting events and festivals taking place in September.

-Taste of Roma is a foodie's paradise that happens the third week of September.
-You can sample food from some of Rome's top chefs and take cooking courses.
+The four-day Taste of Roma festival is a foodie's paradise that happens the third weekend of September.
+You can sample food from some of Rome's top chefs and take Italian cooking courses.
 More than 28,000 people attend the event, which is held on the grounds of the Auditorium Parco della Musica, in Rome's Flaminio neighborhood.